C.S.D. Municipal: 1980s and 1990s: Return to the top

 1987 was the year that Argentine coach Miguel Ángel Brindisi arrived in Guatemala City.
 A former midfield star who had won two Argentine titles and played a stint in Spain, he came to Municipal with just one year of managerial experience.
 His two years in Guatemala saw brilliant success.
 In 1987, they beat Aurora 4-2 on penalties to win a championship playoff and claimed another Guatemalan title since 1976.
 A year later, they repeated as champs for the first time since the early 1970s.
 Brindisi moved on to manage Barcelona SC in Ecuador, but successor Walter Ormeño kept the momentum by guiding the team to a third consecutive title.

-In 1990-91, Municipal came within one match of a fourth consecutive title, but bowed 1-0 to Comunicaciones in the championship final.
-They avenged that defeat in 1991-92, beating Comunicaciones 2-1 in a championship playoff replay.
-That made it four titles in five years.
+In 1990–91, Municipal came within one match of a fourth consecutive title, but lost 1–0 to Comunicaciones in the championship final.
+The team defeated Comunicaciones 2–1 in a championship playoff replay during the 1991–92 season, securing its fourth title in five years.

-The team reached the finals of the CONCACAF Champions Cup in December 1993, narrowly losing to Costa Rican champions Saprissa.
-They did manage to claim some silverware from the season, winning the Guatemalan championship for the fifth successive time in seven seasons.
+Municipal reached the final of the CONCACAF Champions Cup in December 1993, where the team narrowly lost to Costa Rican champions Saprissa.
+During the same period, it won the Guatemalan championship, marking its fifth title in seven seasons.